Claude Code for GTM: Where to Start

 Mailchimp sent the email, but you had to write it.

 Claude Code changes the contract.
-Instead of paying for a tool to help you, you are paying for an agent to do it for you.
+Instead of paying for a tool to help you, you’re paying for an agent to do it for you.

 This creates a new responsibility for you.

-When you use HubSpot, you are a User.
+When you use HubSpot, you’re a User.
 You click buttons.
-When you use Claude Code, you are a Manager.
+When you use Claude Code, you’re a Manager.
 You give orders.

-If you are a bad manager who gives vague instructions, your employee will produce garbage.
+If you’re a bad manager who gives vague instructions, your employee will produce garbage.
 The only difference is that Claude will produce garbage at 1,000 words per minute.

 The terminal is now the most direct way to speak to your new workforce.

-3: The Researcher Script: This script visits the company website, reads their Careers page to spot hiring trends, and categorises them by intent.
+3: The Researcher Script: this visits the company website, reads their careers page to spot hiring trends, and sorts them by intent.

 Get access here.